zaranip/Chicago-Trading-Competition-2024/README.md

 </p>

-Please contact us at dshivashok@umass.edu, tmdang@umass.edu, or znip@uchicago.edu with any questions or concerns.
+Please contact us at dshivashok@umass.edu, tmdang@umass.edu, or znip@uchicago.edu with any questions or concerns. <br> Refer to Trung's website: https://trungdang.netlify.app/blogs/uchicagotc_writeups.html for a greater inquiry into Case 1.

 ## Table of Contents
 <!-- TABLE OF CONTENTS -->
   <ol>